SearchSavior/OpenArcProjects/README.md

 # OpenArcProjects

-Projects built with OpenArc are showcased here but if you are using OpenVINO that's cool to.
+Projects built with OpenArc are showcased here

 Some ideas might be